wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 - Iteration/Area not matching:
   - Use exact full path strings; escape backslashes in JSON (e.g., "Project\\\\Iteration\\\\Sprint 1").

+- Child work item title is not set as expected:
+  - The child work item title is determined by the System.Title field in the template.
+If System.Title is not specified in the template, the extension will copy the parent work item's title to the child.
+The Template Name is not used as the child work item title.

 ---

 ## FAQ